ScalesCSS/scalescss/packages/objects-stack/README.md

-# Stack Split Object for Scales
+# Stack Object for Scales

-A simple pattern for keeping items stacked until theres enough room for them to be side by side.
+The Stack object lays items out in a column and can be modified to lay items out in a row.

 ## Requirements